peckishrine/aic8800_windows_drivers/README.md

 ## AIC8800 USB/PCIe WiFi Windows Driver 驱动

-This repository provides USB WiFi drivers for AIC8800 and compatible devices on Windows 7/10/11 32-bit and 64-bit, and PCIe WiFi drivers for AIC8800 on Windows 10/11 32-bit and 64-bit.
+This repository provides AIC USB WiFi drivers for AIC8800 and compatible devices on Windows 7/10/11 32-bit and 64-bit, and AIC PCIe WiFi drivers for AIC8800 on Windows 10/11 32-bit and 64-bit.

 #### Table of Contents